Zeutschler/tinyolap/README.md

 # TinyOlap

-TinyOlap is a light-weight, client-side, model-driven, cell-oriented, multi-dimensional OLAP database for **planning, budgeting, reporting, analysis and many other purposes**.
+TinyOlap is a light-weight, client-side, model-driven, cell-oriented, multi-dimensional OLAP database for **planning, budgeting, reporting, analysis and many other numerical purposes**.
 Although this sounds very complicated, TinyOlap is actually very easy to use and should be suitable for all levels of Python and database skills.

-Enjoy...
+TinyOlap is also quite handy as a more **comfortable alternative to Pandas DataFrames** when your data is multidimensional, requires hierarchical aggregations or complex calculations.

 ## Getting started
 **To get started**, please visit the **TinyOlap documentation** at [https://tinyolap.com](https://tinyolap.com)